tarikguney/copier/readme.md

 ### Having issues?

-Copier app has been developed with in-depth logging mechanism.
-You can see all the steps it takes when running with the debug `-e` flag.
+Copier app has been developed with an in-depth logging mechanism.
+You can see all the steps it takes when running it with the debug `-e` flag.
 If you would like to see more than regular messages but less than debug messages, use `-v` verbose flag.
 If you still have issues, create a new issue at https://github.com/tarikguney/copier/issues or please send a pull request with the fix.
 I'd love to see other people's contributions.

 ## How to download?